docker/docs/docker-for-windows/install-windows-home.md

     - BIOS-level hardware virtualization support must be enabled in the BIOS settings.
 For more information, see [Virtualization](troubleshoot.md#virtualization-must-be-enabled).
   - Enable WSL 2 feature on Windows.
-For detailed instructions, refer to the[Microsoft documentation](https://docs.microsoft.com/windows/wsl/wsl2-install).
+For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/windows/wsl/wsl2-install).
   - Download and install the [Linux kernel update package](https://docs.microsoft.com/windows/wsl/wsl2-kernel).

 > **Note**